eufrizz/robotic_manipulation/README.md

 Managed to load dataset into ram with keep_in_memory=True, but still took about the same amount of time and exhibited the saw pattern

+## CUDA/Pytorch Profiling
+Requires running as root (had to switch to root user `sudo su`).
+Setting `NVreg_RestrictProfilingToAdminUsers=0` with modprobe did not allow any user to do GPU profiling.

 ## Realsense Calibration
 Get the intrinsics with `rs-enumerate-devices -c`.
 The output is saved in rs-calibration.txt Theres a slight discrepancy between pixel size and image area in the OV2740 (RGB sensor) datasheet - 1.4e-6x1.4e-6 pixel size, image area 2.7288e-3x1.5498e-3.
 Multiplying pixel size by 1920x1080 resolution gives img size of 2.688e-3x1.512e-3.
 Assuming the difference is small gaps between pixels, so probably more accurate to go off the image area for calibration.
 This gives pixel size of 1.42125e-6 x 1.435e-6.